Suntrunks are completely Self-Contained Portable Solar Electric Power Systems for Remote or Emergency Power Needs Read more

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 If you believe solar power uses can grow and help people all over the world then pledge $10 or more and keep yourself in the loop with this product's progress.
-And you’ll receive a full color photograph of the Sunready team with the new Second Generation product line that you helped create.Estimated delivery:Ships within the US only
+And you’ll receive a full color photograph of the Sunready team with the new Second Generation product line that you helped create.Estimated delivery:Only ships to: United States

 Thank You and you’ll receive an LED study light.
-These highly efficient lights plug into any USB outlet, like the one on your computer or on all the Suntrunks I’m building.Estimated delivery:Ships within the US only
+These highly efficient lights plug into any USB outlet, like the one on your computer or on all the Suntrunks I’m building.Estimated delivery:Only ships to: United States

 Thank You and you’ll receive a high efficiency LED Table lamp.
-This lamp is rechargeable from a Suntrunk or other 12 Volt source or an AC outlet.Estimated delivery:Ships within the US only
+This lamp is rechargeable from a Suntrunk or other 12 Volt source or an AC outlet.Estimated delivery:Only ships to: United States

 Thank You and you’ll receive an AC appliance meter.
 This handy meter allows you to quickly determine how many watts any plug in appliance uses.
-For solar applications it is very helpful to know the wattage of the loads you intend to run and if you get a Suntrunk system in the future it will be really helpful.Estimated delivery:Ships within the US only
+For solar applications it is very helpful to know the wattage of the loads you intend to run and if you get a Suntrunk system in the future it will be really helpful.Estimated delivery:Only ships to: United States

 Thank You and you’ll receive a hand held solar meter.
 This is a solar meter like the one I use to check the level (intensity) of sunshine.
 It’s amazing how much the solar resource changes from morning to noon, winter to summer and with changing weather conditions.
-This meter will help you be more aware of your solar environment and if you get a Suntrunk system in the future it will be really helpful.Estimated delivery:Ships within the US only
+This meter will help you be more aware of your solar environment and if you get a Suntrunk system in the future it will be really helpful.Estimated delivery:Only ships to: United States

 Thank you and you’ll receive all 4 of the Suntrunk accessories mentioned above.
 You get the USB light, the rechargeable table lantern, the watt meter and the solar meter.
-Now all you need is a Suntrunk solar system.Estimated delivery:Ships within the US only
+Now all you need is a Suntrunk solar system.Estimated delivery:Only ships to: United States

 1 backer Limited (9 left of 10)

-Suntrunk SR10 DC Only, 10 watts solar, weighs 11 Lbs, Size 13x12x6 inches, USB and 12VDC outlets, Best for DC loads from 40 to 80 watts, includes watt meter and solar meter, specifications may change slightly in final design.Estimated delivery:Ships within the US only
+Suntrunk SR10 DC Only, 10 watts solar, weighs 11 Lbs, Size 13x12x6 inches, USB and 12VDC outlets, Best for DC loads from 40 to 80 watts, includes watt meter and solar meter, specifications may change slightly in final design.Estimated delivery:Only ships to: United States

 1 backer Limited (9 left of 10)

 Suntrunk SR20, 20 watts solar, weighs 23 Lbs, size 18.5x14x6.9 inches, USB and 12 VDC and 120 VAC outlets, Best for AC loads from 50 to 100 watts, includes watt meter and solar meter, specifications may change slightly in final design.
-You may choose a smaller Suntrunk if it better meets your needs.Estimated delivery:Ships within the US only
+You may choose a smaller Suntrunk if it better meets your needs.Estimated delivery:Only ships to: United States

 0 backers Limited (10 left of 10)

 Suntrunk SR30, 30 watts solar, weighs 32 Lbs, size 23x15x6 inches, USB and 12 VDC and 120 VAC outlets, Best for AC loads from 100 to 200 watts, includes watt meter and solar meter, Case has wheels and slide out handle for easy movement, specifications may change slightly in final design.
-You may choose a smaller Suntrunk if it better meets your needs.Estimated delivery:Ships within the US only
+You may choose a smaller Suntrunk if it better meets your needs.Estimated delivery:Only ships to: United States

 0 backers Limited (7 left of 7)

 Suntrunk SR60, 60 watts solar, weighs 80 Lbs, size 33x22x12 inches, USB and 12 VDC and 120 VAC outlets, Best for AC loads from 200 to 400 watts, includes watt meter and solar meter, Case has wheels and slide out handle for easy movement, specifications may change slightly in final design.
-You may choose a smaller Suntrunk if it better meets your needs.Estimated delivery:Ships within the US only
+You may choose a smaller Suntrunk if it better meets your needs.Estimated delivery:Only ships to: United States

 0 backers Limited (5 left of 5)

 Suntrunk SR90, 90 watts solar, weighs 118 Lbs, size 33x24x19 inches, USB and 12 VDC and 120 VAC outlets, Best for AC loads from 300 to 700 watts, includes watt meter and solar meter, Case has wheels and slide out handle for easy movement, specifications may change slightly in final design.
-You may choose a smaller Suntrunk if it better meets your needs.Estimated delivery:Ships within the US only
+You may choose a smaller Suntrunk if it better meets your needs.Estimated delivery:Only ships to: United States

 0 backers Limited (3 left of 3)

 Suntrunk SR135, 135 watts solar, weighs 138 Lbs, size 35x30x19 inches, USB and 12 VDC and 120 VAC outlets, Best for AC loads from 400 to 900 watts, includes watt meter and solar meter, Case has wheels and slide out handle for easy movement, specifications may change slightly in final design.
-You may choose a smaller Suntrunk if it better meets your needs.Estimated delivery:Ships within the US only
+You may choose a smaller Suntrunk if it better meets your needs.Estimated delivery:Only ships to: United States

 - (35 days)